vamsik070/ladybirdweb/README.md

 Billing and subscription management for SaaS & other software businesses.
 Handling signups, provisioning, billing and support

-Agora can also be customised according to requirement and we do undertake such request.
+Agora can also be customised according to requirement and we do undertake such requestt.

 Agora is designed & developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and launched in March 2016.